core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~
 {: #fig-api title="Resources of a Broker" artwork-align="center"}

-The Broker exports one or more topic-collection resources, with resource type "core.ps.coll" defined in {{iana}} of this document.
+The Broker exposes one or more topic-collection resources, with resource type "core.ps.coll" defined in {{iana}} of this document.
 The interfaces for the topic-collection resource is defined in {{topic-collection-interactions}}.

 A topic-collection resource can have topic resources as its child resources, with resource type "core.ps.conf".